 ∗ ∗ ∗

 I’ve been a vegan for six months now and finding places to eat out has been a challenge.
 I’m grateful for restaurants that serve a couple of things I can eat, but I love it when I can choose from anything on the menu.
 This week I tried out Virtuous Pie.
 They make their own plant-based cheese and their pizza is delicious.
 I also like the V-Cafe in New West and the Chickpea in Vancouver.
-Hadrian’s new favourite is Sun Bo Kong in East Van.
+Our grandson’s new favourite is Sun Bo Kong in East Van.
 I love their tag line: “Eat right–for the love of our animal friends and our beautiful planet.”
-I’d add: and for Hadrian’s children and grandchildren.
+I’d add: and for our grandkids’ children and their children.